-This reports marks the end of our fifth year of operation in which we continued to pursue the goals identified by members of the community when the company was established.
+This report marks the end of our sixth year of operation in which we continued to pursue the goals identified by members of the community when the company was established.
 These are, essentially, to help Coigach achieve sustainability and growth in challenging times.
 Never an objective to be achieved in a short space of time we continue on the paths we have established and informed you of in the past.

 Our main strategy is to secure sources of long-term income and to then spend that money in the community to help us collectively and individually achieve a range of things we can all benefit from.
-And we all know it is needed – we just have to look around our community to see ample evidence of that.

 Looking at this past year’s activities I shall concentrate on those things which occupy most of our time and effort, being the priorities for a sustainable community: